Karen Freberg, Ph.D.

 |IMC 618 - PR Concepts & Strategy||E-mail: firstname.lastname@example.org|

-Karen Freberg is currently an Assistant Professor at the University of Louisville and an adjunct instructor for the WVU IMC program.
-Freberg teaches PR Concepts and Strategy – IMC 618.
+Karen Freberg is currently an assistant professor at the University of Louisville and an adjunct instructor for the West Virginia University Integrated Marketing Communications (IMC) program.
+Freberg teaches Public Relations (PR) Concepts and Strategy – IMC 618.
 Along with her teaching experience, Freberg has presented at several U.S. and international research conferences, including conferences in the Netherlands, Greece and China.
-She also worked as a public relations intern for Total Media in Cape Town, South Africa with clients in the fashion and consumer industry including Amarula, Cape Town Fashion Week, Gavin Rajah and Craig Port.
+She also worked as a public relations intern for Total Media in Cape Town, South Africa, with clients in the fashion and consumer industry including Amarula, Cape Town Fashion Week, Gavin Rajah and Craig Port.

 NCA, San Francisco—Nov.
 2010

 - “The rich get richer: Online and offline social connectivity predicts subjective loneliness” Public Relations Review, December 2010